morrisonwc/Cypr/README.md

 # Cypr
-This is a simple programming language that will act as an educational experience, written in C.
+This is a programming language that will act as an educational experience, written in C.